vincjo/spatialite/README.md

 # Install
-> Note that you have to install sqlite3 / mod_spatialite and spatialite to run this library.
+> Note that you have to install first sqlite3 / mod_spatialite and spatialite to run this library.

 ```composer require vincjo/spatialite```